Distinctive Brand Assets

 Building A Distinctive Brand Asset Strategy

 Brands of all sizes can start improving the standing of their Distinctive Brand Assets.
-The first step is to undertake distinctive asset research, an audit of your assets allows you to understand actual performance and against competitors.
+The first step is to undertake distinctive asset research; an audit of your assets allows you to understand actual performance against competitors.

-This research will help unpick your best performing brand assets, which assets you should be doubling down on.
-It will also allow you understand any watchout assets that are being misattributed to competitors.
-It will uncover which assets may need more work, adaption and/or creative application and finally it will allow you benchmark and track performance over time.
+This research will help you unpick your best-performing brand assets and determine which ones you should double down on.
+It will also help you understand any watch-out assets being misattributed to competitors.
+It will uncover which assets may need more work, adaptation, and/or creative application, and finally, it will allow you to benchmark and track performance over time.

 Resources & Blog